ari-rm21/ari-rm21.github.io/index.markdown

 ## Hi there,
-I work as a email developer, front-end developer, and interactive developer , utilizing various technologies and languages that I constantly put into practice.
+I have around 5 years of experience working as a email developer, front-end developer, and interactive developer , utilizing various technologies and languages that I constantly put into practice.
+¡Please get to know more about me!
 <!-- [**My Work**](/mywork) or [**My Writing**](/mywriting)  -->

 <div class="container_btns">